KingVentrix007/AthenX-2.0/README.md

 ## License

 1. This `README.md` is distributed under the MIT License.
 See `OtherLicenses/MIT.txt` for more information.
 2. This operating system is protected by the `GNU General Public License v3.0`, if you use, redistribute, re-upload or share this code you have to comply with `GNU General Public License v3.0` and any other Licenses specified within the source code files.
+I would also appreciate it if credit would be given to me if you use this project.
 3. Licenses specific to files will be stored in the `OtherLicenses` folder
 4. If i have missed any copyright licenses, **Please tell me** and i will try to fix it as soon as possible